JimGian/Angioedema/content/_index.md

 ---
-title: "Welcome"
+title: "Home"
 draft: false
 ---

 # Angioedema Information Center

-A clear, accessible resource created to help the general public understand **angioedema**, its causes, symptoms, and treatment options.
+A clear, accessible resource created to help the general public understand angioedema, its causes, symptoms, and treatment options.

-> ⚠️ This website provides general information only and does **not** replace medical advice.
+> ⚠️ This website provides general information only and does **not** replace professional medical advice, diagnosis, or treatment.

 ## Explore the topics

 - [What is Angioedema?](conditions/angioedema/)
-# 1
 - [Symptoms](conditions/symptoms/)
-# 2
 - [Diagnosis](conditions/diagnosis/)
-# 3
 - [Treatment Options](conditions/treatment/)